FinweLtd/doc-livesync-all/README.md

 Writing
 -------

 All the docs should be in /docs folder.
-Try avoid compiler specific Markdown extensions.
+Try to avoid compiler specific Markdown extensions.